Suze Retera talks about the complexity of Autoimmune Disease and the multi-disciplinary approach required.

 What do you think is the most important and valuable takeaway for students from this training?

 Suze Retera: I would like people to leave with a deeper understanding of autoimmune issues and the different physical and psychological mechanisms that come into play.
 Understanding how these different mechanisms work together, will make it easier to recognise symptoms and understand that it is more than ‘just your hormones’ or a ‘psychosomatic’ issue.
 I also hope this will offer the empowerment needed to ask for relevant tests when you, or your client, are not getting the necessary response or understanding from a practitioner.
 Furthermore, the information shared in this training will allow you to prevent the development of autoimmunity or recognise early signs.

 Health will always be an individual responsibility but the current societal norms for our lifestyles and diet, don’t always make it easy.
 This training is aimed at giving you the tools to make beneficial choices, based on an understanding of your body, so you can maintain or regain your own health, but also so you can support your clients on this journey.

-Suze Retera: The ‘Autoimmune disease – a holistic, empowering approach’ training is designed to provide an empowering approach towards the improvement of autoimmune disease.
-There is a wealth of information contained in this 4-day intensive course, which will leave you with a deeper understanding and in-depth knowledge of this complex subject.
+Suze Retera: The module is designed to provide an empowering approach towards the improvement of autoimmune disease.
 The practical recommendations, accessible and multifaceted approach will give you an invaluable foundation for working with autoimmune disease, either for your own benefit or, as a Yoga Therapist, for the benefit of your clients.